Donaim/miseq-workflow-pres/slides.md

 - 5-6×10⁹ number of cell-like particles.
 - 7.5×10⁶ of them are white-blood cells.
 -
-- 1-2 copies of HIV RNA.
+- ~1 copy of HIV RNA.

 </NOTE>